pygame-community/pygame-geometry/docs/geometry.rst

     at: Returns the point at the given position along the line based on a factor.

+    as_segments: returns the line as a list of segments.

+    as_points: returns the line as a list of points.

 Additionally to these, the line shape can also be used as a collider for the ``geometry.raycast`` function.

 Polygon